Kim-Lancaster/portfolio/README.md

 My name is Kim,
 I am a front-end developer based in the United States.

+6/16/22
+Worked on the logic for the tic-tac-toe game today.
+I thought that I had a good handle on event listeners in JavaScript... that is not true.
+I have certainly learned a lot after today but I am still unable to get the computer to 'click' for itself.
+I have to click some where on the board for the computer's change to register.
+I might have to seek outside help.
+I still need to handle the logic for when the player or the computer win and how to store the top scores.
+I'm not sure exactly how to do that either but I'm sure that it will be an awesome learning experience!

 6/15/22
 Yesterday I finished my PHP course!
 Now, I have to hurry up and use what I learned before I forget it.
 Today I started on JQuery and Node.js courses.
 I have also begun creating the Javascript portion of my tic-tac-toe game.
 I've already forgot some of what I learned about manipulating the DOM.
 This is why practice after a lesson is so important.
 I'll just need to look up a few things an I'm sure I'll get it.
 No progress on my website, I'll try to work on the form and PHP tomorrow.